 Third, given that large-seeded species were producing relatively many inexpensive ovules and relatively fewer expensive seeds, the proportion of success costs allocated to pollen-attraction materials was expected to decrease with seed size while the proportion of success costs allocated to provisioning materials should increase with seed size, a pattern strongly observed among the study species (Figure 2e).
 This represents a fundamental shift in floral construction with seed size.
 In relative terms, larger-seeded species were producing larger packaging and dispersal tissues, but less costly pollen-attraction materials.
 This is being accomplished both through a reduction in floral size and, for some plant families, an increase in the number of ovules per flower or inflorescence (Lord & Westoby 2006, 2012).
 This trend can also be depicted by plotting pollen-attraction costs and provisioning costs against seed size: Pollen-attraction costs display a less than isometric increase with increasing seed size, while provisioning costs display a greater than isometric increase with increasing seed size (Table 2, Figure 2f).
 Identical patterns have been observed in other studies (Lord & Westoby 2006, 2012).
 They have been attributed in part to larger seeded-species tending to have biotic dispersal agents, with animal-dispersed species allocating a greater proportion of their reproductive energy to packaging and dispersal materials (Hughes et al. 1994; Moles et al. 2005; Eriksson 2008).

 In this study, total reproductive costs and accessory costs both showed a steeper than isometric increase with seed size (Table 2), indicating proportion of reproductive energy invested in accessory tissues is higher in larger-seeded species.
 Previous studies have not found evidence for the increase in total reproductive costs and accessory costs with increasing seed size to be other than isometric in angiosperms (Henery & Westoby 2001; Moles, Warton & Westoby 2003; Lord & Westoby 2006; Chen et al. 2010; Lord & Westoby 2012).
-They affirmed theories on optimal energy allocation that suggest that despite the enormous diversity of floral forms and the known adaptive function of many floral parts (Harder & Barrett 2006; Harder & Johnson 2009), all seed sizes are equally costly to produce (Rosenheim et al. 2010; Mironchenko & Kozłowski 2014).
-Our result suggests that among our study species there are (slight) additional benefits to being large-seeded that have not been explored in this study, such as higher seedling germination and success (Moles & Westoby 2006).

 Shifts in accessory costs with plant size and age